 Family planning is a good example of that.
 After vaccines, family planning is probably the next most cost-effective, live-saving intervention.
 I was not going to let go of fighting for family planning even if there were other political things going on.

-Editor’s Note: Stay tuned for Part II of this interview in the next few weeks, where we discuss family planning, corporate partnerships and the transformative power of data in decision-making.
+Editor’s Note: Stay tuned for Part II of this interview, where we discuss health systems, market-based solutions, and the transformative power of data in decision-making.